frozsgy/odtu-telegram-bot/README.md

 1. Get yourself a Bot account and a token at [Telegram Bots](https://core.telegram.org/bots).
 2. Set up your environment and install dependencies.
-3. Run `install.py` and enter your Telegram Bot Token.
+3. Replace `YOUR-TELEGRAM-BOT-TOKEN` in the `init-tables.sql` file with your Telegram Bot Token.
+4. Import `init-tables.sql` into your Postgres database.

 ## Usage